bjackman/linux/README.md

 ## TODOs

 - [x] Make sure the scripts can actually be run locally and document an example.
-- [ ] Automate running tests regularly (I don't think the automated push to the shadow branches fires the `push` trigger in GHA, as a simple way to avoid recursive triggering).
+- [x] Automate running tests regularly (I don't think the automated push to the shadow branches fires the `push` trigger in GHA, as a simple way to avoid recursive triggering).
 - [x] Run tests on unstable branches like -next.
 This will require logic to rebase.
 - [x] Add basic logic to parse KTAP output.
 This now shows up in the summary of the Github Actions run.
 - [ ] Make the summary tables more readable, try to represent the nested structure if possible?
+ChatGPT says you can have arbitrary HTML in the `$GITHUB_STEP_SUMMARY`, maybe with a `<details>` element you can make something reasonably readable.
 - [ ] Also include skipped tests.
 - [ ] Make the skipped mm tests run
 - [ ] Try to run some more tests in this setup.